-Tags: Design, Return of Investment, usability, User Experience, UX, Web design
+Tags: Design, Return of Investment, User Experience, UX, Web design

-There is an issue that many UX, or Usability issues go unfixed.
-One of the biggest causes is that there is often no finance argument or Return on Investment (ROI) case being made by the UX team.
+There is the challenge that many UX or Usability issues go unfixed.
+One of the biggest causes is that there is often no financial argument or Return on Investment (ROI) case being made by the UX team.
 ROI enables teams to overcome arguments of resource limitations, and opposing opinions of other stakeholders by putting hard financial numbers to the argument and show the benefit that would be achieved if issues were fixed.

 The workshop will cover both the methods, and how to collect the data to act as the inputs to the calculation.
 We will go through practical examples of both calculating the ROI as well as defending the calculation.
 Being able to make an ROI argument makes your UX and Usability findings more likely to be implemented as well as increases the audience for your work.